dreadwrr/pyparsec/README.md

 # mftparser
 A Python extension for parsing the MFT on Windows 10 / Windows 11. <br>
 Returns a list of tuples for all active records <br>
-if listing all entries check that entry is not None as list is then sparse <br>
 Requires administrator privileges <br>

 ## Install